 Bio

-Chris Myers is a New York City-born actor and cultural worker whose career bridges performance, pedagogy, and political imagination.
-Whether on stage, on screen, or in the streets, his work is driven by the conviction that creative expression can be a force for collective liberation.
+Chris Myers is a New York City-born actor.
+Whether on stage, on screen, or in the streets, his work is driven by the conviction that creative expression can be a force for cultural change.

-Equally committed to teaching and organizing, Myers has led masterclasses and mentored young actors, particularly from marginalized communities.
+Through a longstanding commitment to teaching artistry, Myers has led masterclasses and mentored young actors, particularly from marginalized communities.
 He’s worked with incarcerated youth and public school students, and taught at LaGuardia High School, the Classical Theatre of Harlem, and Epic Theatre Ensemble, Drama Club NYC, among others.

 As a producer, he has self-funded multiple independent projects, including Post-Emma, The Interruption, and the pilot GUAP—a gentrification comedy that raised over $23,000 on Kickstarter and was featured in Vibe, IndieWire, and Curbed.